 In addition to developing countermeasures to protect them, we create countermeasures against sensitive data extraction, disruption, diversion, and obfuscation.

-For Pursuing Master’s degree, you must submit the following items to the Graduate School in order to be considered for admission:
+For Pursuing a Master’s degree, you must submit the following items to the Graduate School in order to be considered for admission:

 - Applicants should submit a completed Graduate School application

 - Include a Statement of Purpose (Admissions Essay)